aramisgithub/questpresentation/presentation/document.md

 ## Mulan

-- No one believes her, because they believe that Mulan \alert{cannot be trusted} as she had already \alert{lied} to them before
+- No one believes her

+- They believe that Mulan \alert{cannot be trusted}

+    - She had already \alert{lied} to them before

-- The Huns reveal themselves, and the remaining members of the army, directed by the captain, attempt to \alert{ram} the Imperial Palace's doors open,
+- The Huns reveal themselves

+- Remaining members of the army attempt to \alert{ram} the Imperial Palace's doors open

-  \alert{to no avail}
+- \alert{To no avail}

-- Mulan eventually \alert{convinces} all members of the army to \alert{join her} in her plan to disguise themselves as women
+- Mulan eventually \alert{convinces} all members of the army to \alert{join her}

-- Mulan's plan \alert{succeeds}, and she is \alert{rewarded} by the Emperor by being offered a seat on the Imperial Council, which she declines
+- Her plan is to disguise themselves as women

+- Mulan's plan \alert{succeeds}

+- Is \alert{rewarded} by Emperor

 ## Odyssey